Magical Reindeer Food

 Years ago my mom had a gift shop and one of our most popular things this time of year was homemade magical reindeer food.
 It was a simple brown bag that we stamped with a green tree and filled with dry oatmeal.
 We then wrote, “reindeer food, sprinkle on lawn Christmas Eve”.
 We sold tons and tons of these little bags.

 Well, it has evolved over time and I see TONS of versions online.
 Since my adult kids now how their own kids (my beautiful grandkids) we have continued the tradition.
-This year my 3 year old granddaughter helped me mix up a magical batch.
+It is so easy to make that when my granddaughter was 3 years old she helped me mix up a magical batch.

 It is very easy to make and takes only 1-2 ingredients.
 I have also included a header you can print off and attach BUT a handwritten note or no note at all works too.